 Always be prepared to answer questions on your resume.
 There may be questions about your career break or your job changes or your job profiles.
 The questions of the interviewer will help you judge the company’s requirement for the position.
 For example, if the interviewer asks you about your frequent job changes even after you have spent two years in each job, then it means he wants someone for long-term.
 Your answers should be based on what you perceive of the interviewer’s requirement.

 - Look For A Career Returner Program

 There are companies who offer tailor made returner programs.
 Deloitte is a case in point.
 Their program lasts for 20 weeks.
 It is aimed at both men and women who have taken a career break for whatever motive.
 JP Morgan is another company offering a returner program.
 It offers a global reentry program.
 This program offers professionals both networking and mentorship opportunities to senior executives who are looking for a job after a career-break.
-If you do not have the resources to take a returner program, you can always start networking with your friends who are successful or you can contact global recruitment agency.
+If you do not have the resources to take a returner program, you can always start networking with your friends who are successful or you can contact any agency that provides recruitment services.
 It is always beneficial to be in the company of people who are positive in attitude.